 The course is also suitable for students seeking to go into a career in Computing (e.g. software development or programming) or an apprenticeship.

-Computing is often combined with subjects such as Mathematics, Science and Engineering at A-Level.
+Computer Science is often combined with subjects such as Mathematics, Science and Engineering at A Level.